CosmoQuestX/Rocket-Bot/README.md

 🌓 OpenWeatherMap: OpenWeatherMap is an API for obtaining weather information

+🌔 AviationWeather.gov: Source for the METAR and TAF data

-🌔 Discord API: For everything basically
+🌕 Discord API: For everything basically

 <!-- Planned -->